 4. Interactive components are highly encouraged! 🙂 Please consider including descriptions of physical materials, body movements, and sensory textures to help participants ground their experience.

-6. If your ritual includes a guide or leader, please use the term “facilitator” instead of referencing a particular type of clergy member (priest, rabbi, pastor, etc.).
-Our goal is to make these rituals accessible to a wide audience from many different backgrounds, and to be non-hierarchical in practice.
+6. Some rituals might refer to a particular type of clergy member (priest, rabbi, pastor, etc.).
+In such cases, before publication the editorial team may substitute inclusive words like “facilitator” or “leader”.
+Our goal is to make these rituals accessible to a wide audience from many different backgrounds.

 7. Please consider writing rituals in such a way that they can be adapted to be used either in a group or solo.